 Adverse possession is a legal guideline when someone obtains the title of another person’s property or land.
-Rules differ by jurisdiction but usually, somebody can claim adverse possession after they’ve taken up residence on or have uninterrupted ownership of a piece of property for a definite amount of time.
+Elements of Adverse possession and their Rules differ by jurisdiction but usually, somebody can claim adverse possession after they’ve taken up residence on or have uninterrupted ownership of a piece of property for a definite amount of time.

-In this blog, we help you learn more about what adverse possession is, the legal norms for that classification, and how it could affect you as a property owner.
+In this blog, we help you learn more about what is adverse possession, the legal norms for that classification, and how it could affect you as a property owner.

 Adverse possession endows possession of land to someone apart from the owner if that person inhabits it for longer than the order of limits for that jurisdiction.
-Explained in other words, it’s an odd law in which somebody occupies property without consent (purposely or not), then gets a legal right to that property after a specified timeframe and in the case, other criteria are met.
+Adverse Possession is a strange law where someone occupies property without permission.
+And then acquires a legal right to that property once a set amount of time has passed.

 In what way does Adverse possession Works?

 Adverse possession is when a non-owner/trespasser/squatter inhabits real property deprived of consent.
 The owner must attempt to do away with them during the ruling of limitations period; otherwise, the person obligating the possession could possibly take legal ownership.

 However, for there to be adverse possession, each of the following criteria must be met